arturi-to/eventengine-hash/README.md

 ### Application

-Application and all dependencies are included in the 'website' folder of the repo
+Application and all dependencies are included in the 'website' folder of the repo, you need to upload the content to your S3 bucket and asign the right permissions.

 - 'index.html' file
 - 'css/' folder